 Item Number Enrollment Agreement Checklist - Conditional Items Page Number(s) 20.
 Items as may be required by any regulatory or governmental bodies (such as state licensing and approval agencies).
-21. The name and location of the main school or branch, and a clear disclosure that defines the relationship between a branch campus and its main school or between a satellite location and its branch campus or main school oversight entity, where applicable .
-22. Reasons and maximum period for possible delay of scheduled starting date with list of alternatives and effect on the refund policy.
+21. The name and location of the main school or branch, and a clear disclosure that defines the relationship between a branch campus and its main school or between a satellite location and its branch campus or main school oversight entity, where applicable.
+1 22.
+Reasons and maximum period for possible delay of scheduled starting date with list of alternatives and effect on the refund policy.
 23. Nature and extent of possible changes in program content, materials, or schedule and extra expenses to the student.
 24. As applicable, Sspecial graduation conditions or requirements must be listed.
 25. Compliance with appropriate state and local retail installment requirements (e.g., type size, notice to buyer, computation box, etc.), as well as compliance with Federal Truth-In-Lending requirements (Regulation Z) if more than four payments are scheduled (e.g., mention of interest rates) must be outlined.
 The school's enrollment agreement must contain a statement if there is a separate retail sales contract and, at a minimum, incorporate that document in the enrollment agreement by reference.
+26. As applicable, any other school charges/fees that a student may incur in areas such as make-up work, special testing, equipment, late charges, or licensure examinations, or other school services (e.g., transcript requests) or a statement indicating where the information may be obtained.
+26 27.
+If the school reserves the right to adjust tuition rates before completion of the program, specific points in the program at which tuition changes may occur (school year, quarter, etc.) and the amount of reasonable advance notice to students must be outlined.